 Private Drinking Water Well Sampling near NRL-CBD

-Certain PFAS have been detected in groundwater at NRL-CBD (Figure 2) above the DoD PFAS Interim Action Levels for Private Drinking Water Wells.
-In 2018 the Navy conducted sampling of private drinking water wells in a sampling area established one mile in the direction that groundwater flows away from on-base detections of PFOA and/or PFOA above 70 parts per trillion (ppt), the DoD action level at the time.
-PFOA and/or PFOS were not detected above 70 ppt in private drinking water wells.
+Certain PFAS have been detected in groundwater at NRL-CBD above the DoD PFAS Interim Action Levels for Private Drinking Water Wells.
+In 2018, the Navy conducted sampling of 42 private drinking water wells near NRL-CBD.
+PFOA and/or PFOS were not detected above 70 ppt in private drinking water wells, which was the Navy’s action level at the time.

-Due to the September 2024 DoD policy, the Navy re-evaluated on-base groundwater results and the 2018 off-base private drinking water well results.
-Based on this information, the Navy identified one, currently in-use, off-base drinking water well above the DoD PFAS Interim Action Levels for Private Drinking Water Wells.
+In consideration of the September 2024 DoD policy, the Navy re-evaluated on-base groundwater results and the 2018 off-base private drinking water well results.
+Based on this information, the Navy identified one, currently in-use, off-base drinking water well above the DoD PFAS Interim Action Levels for Private Drinking Water Wells within the 2018 sampling area (Table 2).
 The Navy is implementing an enduring solution for that well.
 The Navy also determined that the off-base drinking water sampling near NRL-CBD should be expanded (Figure 2).
-Due to improvements in laboratory methods, the Navy is also requesting permission to resample private drinking water wells that were previously sampled by the Navy.

 Number of Wells Sampled |